 There are a few major areas to consider when looking into converting a carport into a habitable room.

 Secondly, have you had a professional inspect the current structure for asbestos?
-Asbestos was used in flat sheet fibre-cement building products up until 1982 and in corrugated fibre-cement eaves lining, carport soffit and/or roofing material up until 1986 because of its economy and ease of installation.
+Asbestos was used in flat sheet fibre-cement building products up until 1982 and in corrugated fibre-cement eaves lining, carport soffit and/or roofing material up until 1986 because of its cost effectiveness and ease of installation.
 The real risk of exposure to asbestos fibres and dust occurs with the demolition of walls, soffits or roofs during the renovation of a property, and drilling or cutting of products containing asbestos.

 Thirdly, construction within 1.0m of a boundary needs to be fire-rated.